ritvikmath/jekyll-now/_posts/2016-8-14-SalaryDynamics.md

 ---

-# How does Salary Correlate with Other Things?
+# How does salary correlate with other things?

 As we started to talk about at the start of this post, salary is a function of many factors.
 The key questions are then "*What are those factors?*" and "*How strongly do they correlate with salary?*"